-They help satisfy never-ending curiosity.
+AI helps satisfy never-ending curiosity.

 “In this way, these devices are great for kids,” says Solace Shen, a Cornell University psychologist who studies how children interact with robots to NPR.
 “Kids are so curious, and they can learn a lot of facts and information from the devices, without parents having to bring out their phones or computers.”

-A rapid acquisition of new vocabulary.
+Rapid acquisition of new vocabulary.

 While this may seem simultaneously adorable and shocking, it’s only becoming more commonplace.
 And it has some benefits: In learning commands like “Alexa, lights off” or “Ok Google, jingle bells”, children are learning how to communicate more clearly and are expanding their vocabulary rapidly and at an earlier age than generations before.

 Developing more patience.

 In a world where smart speakers tend to have a bias in who they can understand, children are at a huge disadvantage.
 In a recent client project working with children and VUI-based AI, the design team at Teague observed a lackluster 2/3 success rate of the assistant interpreting input from children; whereas adults commonly experienced a success rate above 90%.

 There’s a potential silver lining to this, however: in a study done quite by accident, University of Washington researchers investigated what happens when children are unable to get their point across to virtual assistants.
 Kids, who inherently learn by mimicking or through repetition, were found to have exceedingly more patience than their guardians, many of whom gave up trying to recover communication with the device after a few tries.